spbkaizo/baudio/CMOY-Headphone-Amp.md

 Given we are building a Cmoy amplifier with a +5v/-5v arrangement, not only will it not cope with the gain of 11  * 2.1v, equally the output will be massive and almost certain to destroy something.

 Of note is that the PCM2706's line level output is far lower, at around 0.55v.
 If you do decide to bridge these pads, you will need to unbridge them later if you want to change the arrangement.

-##### Analog Pot

-I've deliberately left out this part from the BOM, as you may not need or want it.
-If you do want it, then you can skip the digital volume control on the attiny, either by not bothering to populate it, or configuring it do something else.

-Another reason I've left it out, as these are easily found on AliExpress, if you search for Alps RK097 you will find a million of them.
-Note if you go this route, these are likely to be counterfeit (but will probably still work fine!).
-You will want the 10K version with either 'audio' or 'log/logarthmic' in the title, with 6 pins on the bottom.
-If you're after a legitimate original part, the mfr number is RK09712200HA - I think.
-Caveat Emptor.

 ##### Digital Pot